Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: METHODOLOGY

 \subsubsection{Heart rates}

-An additional easily observable feature is the heart rate (HR).
-The PPG signal of the subjects was initially recorded at rest and subsequently after exercising.
-Figure \ref{fig:heart} illustrates the differences in the adjacency matrices of the PPG segments with different heart rates.
+An additional easily observable feature of PPG is the heart rate (HR).
+For illustration, the PPG signal of the subjects was initially recorded at rest and subsequently after exercising.
+Figure \ref{fig:heart} shows the differences in the corresponding adjacency matrices of the PPG segments with different heart rates.
 The wing-shaped elements along the diagonal signify peaks in the PPG signal.
-It is evident that the number of wing-shaped elements grows with heart rate, for a fixed window length.
+The individual pulses are represented alternately as red and blue.
+The sequence of colours in the plot is red, blue, red, blue, and so on.
+The wing shapes in the adjacency matrices share the same colour as the corresponding pulses for visualisations.
+Observe that the number of wing shapes increases for fast heart rate PPG signal with the same length as the normal rate PPG signal.